 Most lenders will want anyone who’s living at the property to be on the mortgage application.
 But if the non-bankrupt partner has a good credit history some lenders will consider just one of you.
 Bear in mind, you’ll still have to pass the affordability checks as a lender will want to know you can easily manage the mortgage repayments on your own.

 When applying for a mortgage after bankruptcy, it's best to speak to an expert advisor who can assess your unique situation and explain your options.
-A specialist mortgage broker knows the market, which lenders will be best for you, and how to give your application the best chance of being accepted.
-Make an enquiry to get matched to your perfect broker
+Our Mortgage Experts specialise in the tricky stuff.
+They know the market, which lenders will be best for you, and how to give your application the best chance of being accepted.
+Make an enquiry to find out your options.

 We get how it feels when you’re refused a mortgage.
-We have first-hand experience of how your mental healthcan be affected when you get knocked back.
+We have first-hand experience of how your mental health can be affected when you get knocked back.
 We're working hard to spread awareness and tackle the stigma that comes with bad credit issues.
-Life happens.
-There's many reasons why you might fall into bad credit, and while getting a mortgage after bankruptcy can be trickier compared to someone with perfect credit, that doesn't mean it's impossible.
+Life happens, and there's many reasons why you might fall into bad credit.
+While getting a mortgage after bankruptcy can be trickier compared to someone with perfect credit, that doesn't mean it's impossible.
+Difficult is what we do.

 Our calculators give you an idea of what you might be able to borrow, what's affordable and a rough estimate of the kind of property prices you can start to look at.